vtexdocs/help-center-content/docs/announcements/en/make-your-payments-more-flexible-and-secure-with-automatic-payment-capture.md

 author: 7qy2DBsUp8U5P9lqV0JHfR
 slug: make-your-payments-more-flexible-and-secure-with-automatic-payment-capture
 legacySlug: make-your-payments-more-flexible-and-secure-with-automatic-payment-capture
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: New feature allows retailers to configure the maximum automatic payment capture time frame
+announcementSynopsisEN: 'New feature allows retailers to configure the maximum automatic payment capture time frame'
 ---

 From October 2020, it will be possible to change the maximum time frame for automatic payment capture to be triggered.